DSACMS/dedupliFHIR/CONTRIBUTING.md

 This project also uses pylint as the main linter for the moment and employs pylint checks upon new pull requests into protected branches.
-Python code quality checks are extremely useful for lowering the cost of maintenence of Python projects.
+Python code quality checks are extremely useful for lowering the cost of maintenance of Python projects.
 Further information on Pylint can be found [here.](https://pylint.readthedocs.io/en/latest/)

 ### Issues